2017 was the first time I visited Italy since I was 18 (back in 2004!) and I went not only once, but twice.

 Again, the history surrounding Naples and its region is something that has stirred this desire to visit the City of the Sun.
 The story of what happened in Pompeii, just 25km away from Naples when Mount Vesuvius erupted and largely destroyed the city almost 2000 years ago is certainly something that I derive some nihilistic pleasure from!
 Plus of course Naples is the home of pizza, so obviously that factors into it too!

-The so-called ‘heel of the boot’, this historically rather poor region of southern Italy is apparently a great part of the country to find a lot of traditional accidentally vegan food.
+Known as Puglia in Italian, this is the ‘heel of the boot.”
+This historically rather poor region of southern Italy is apparently a great part of the country to find a lot of traditional accidentally vegan food.
 Due to its climate, a great variety of fruits and vegetables grow in this region of Italy, including artichokes, asparagus, mushrooms and aubergines (eggplant) making for many traditional dishes that do not contain animal products.
 It’s also full of gorgeous medieval towns, cave dwellings and the super cute trulli, stone huts with thatched roofs.

 This is probably the part of Italy I’ve been most interested in visiting for the longest.
 Palermo, the capital looks like a lovely city with some cool architecture and nice places to hang out, there are gorgeous beaches (it’s the largest island in the Mediterranean after all!), tons of archaeological ruins from many different time periods to explore and loads of nature to hike around in.
 Plus, Palermo has trams: I love trams!